-This lecture series supports the histopathology membership and fellowship training programmes for the Ghana College of Physicians and Surgeons.
+This series of lectures supports the histopathology membership and fellowship training programmes for the Ghana College of Physicians and Surgeons.

 Dr Adrian Bateman

 This lecture covers the importance of receiving a good clinical history with histopathology requests, the main steps in assessing biopsies, the assessment of the inflammatory infiltrate, the identification of disease chronicity, the communication of degrees of certainty of histopathological diagnosis, the identification of dysplasia, the main mimics of inflammatory bowel disease, the term focal active colitis’, the composition of a report and the use of scoring systems and proformas.

 During this lecture, prognostic and predictive factors, B-molecular factors, HER2 status, classification of breast cancer, additional prognostic factors, and multigene panels/gene signature are some of the areas discussed and explored.